 Science • Technology • Engineering • Art • Math

-The Herreshoff Manufacturing Company from the start, was all about STEAM!
+The Herreshoff Manufacturing Company from the start, was all about STEM!
 From the earliest days of the company Nathanael Herreshoff’s quest to make his designs lighter, stronger and faster led to innovations in yacht design that are still relevant today.
-Captain Nat didn’t know at the time but he was all about STEAM.
+Captain Nat didn’t know at the time but he was all about STEM.

 The New Pathways Boat Shop